 A Healthy Brain is a Happy Brain

 When root cause contributors to mental health are taken into consideration, the resulting improvements in mood, cognition, productivity, happiness, and relationship success are substantial.
 A healthy brain is a happy brain.

-Additionally, many people bear months or years of talk therapy without results when their primary problem may be biological.
-Therapy is not only effective but can be essential.
-However, the success of therapy requires a healthy, functioning brain that can integrate new psychological processes.
+Therapy is an essential ingredient of emotional healing.
+The success of therapy requires a healthy, functioning brain that can integrate new psychological processes.
 Otherwise, therapy just won’t “stick.”
 An individual suffering from a physically sick brain doesn’t just need talk therapy: they need their physical issues addressed.

 This information is not medical advice and should not be used to diagnose, prevent, cure, or treat any disease.
 Always consult with your healthcare provider about your health concerns.